 So what are the Scrum values?
 Let’s go through them.
 They are:

-The Scrum guide doesn’t provide much of a definition or explanation of these values.
+The Scrum guide doesn’t provide much of an explanation of these values.
 It says it is up to the team to “learn and explore those values”.
-Which is in the Scrum spirit of providing a minimal framework within which a team can learn and grown and find their own ways.
+Which is in the Scrum spirit of providing a minimal framework.
+Within which a team can learn and find their own way.

 Here are my thoughts on these values, their importance and how they can be applied.